olimorris/onedarkpro.nvim/README.md

 ### Overriding colors

-A colorscheme has a palette of 13 core colors alongside many additional ones which are used for menus and git diffs for example.
+A theme has a palette of 13 core colors alongside many additional ones which are used for menus and git diffs for example.
 These colors can be found in the [themes](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/themes).

 The default colors can be changed by specifying the name of the color and a new hex code: